 Residents may check out books from the circulating collection at Frost Library and Keefe Science Library.
 For music materials, please contact Jane Beebe, the Music Librarian, or Ann Maggs, the Music Library Specialist.
-Items housed at the Amherst College Depository may be requested through the online catalog or directly through the depository request form; they will be delivered to the Frost Circulation Desk.
+Items housed at the Amherst College Depository may be requested through the Five College Library catalog or directly through the depository request form; they will be delivered to the Frost Circulation Desk.
 Items in the Course Reserve Collection can also be borrowed briefly, provided the needs of the class have been met.
 There is a limit of 25 loans at any one time for resident borrowers.

 Certain materials may only be used by Area Resident Borrowers while in the library: periodicals, DVDs/videos, scores and recordings, and the library's non-circulating collections (which includes all materials from Archives & Special Collections).